 HOW IS A BICYCLE TIRE FITTED?

-- Slightly inflate the tube until it is round.
-Fit the valve through the valve hole in the rim.
+- Inflate the inner tube slightly until it has a round shape.
+Insert the valve through the hole provided in the rim.

-- Place the tube into the tire (fig. 2).
+- Insert the inner tube into the tire (Fig. 2).

-- Never use sharp fitting tools (fig. 3).
+- Do not use any sharp fitting aids (Fig. 3).

-- Center the tire before inflating it to the required pressure.
+- Center the tire before inflating it to the desired pressure.

 WHY IS IT SOMETIMES SO DIFFICULT TO FIT A TIRE?